Dear reader of ADxS.org, please excuse the disruption.

 A total of 78 (out of 381) subjects with an IQ of 120 or more had 20 SCT symptoms or more (out of 26).

-Out of a total of 2039 test subjects, only the 1640 subjects who stated that they did not have ADHD or based their statements on how they were when they were not taking ADHD medication were included.
+Out of a total of 2039 subjects, only the 1640 subjects who stated that they did not have ADHD or who stated that they were not taking ADHD medication were included.
 Of these, 524 had reported their highest IQ test score.

 It can be assumed that subjects with lower IQ scores reported these less frequently.
 The values in the two IQ groups below 100 should be viewed with caution due to the low number of test subjects.